Inside: Magic 8 Half Square Triangles

 Please pin this image!

-This block is also a part of a fun project called the Midnight Star Table Topper.
-This post is Part 2 and below is a link to Part 1 and Part 3.
+This block is Part 2 of a fun project called the Midnight Star Table Topper.
+Below are links to to Part 1 and Part 3, and Part 4.

 Get Started Quilting!